27 Apr 10 questions to Robert Bell, the man behind KlickEx

 Our first incidence was winning the Financial World Innovation Awards, under the Community Banking Initiative of the Year.
 We had won their Payments Initiative of the Year award, twice before – but never the wholistic “banking” accolade.
 It was a real thrill for the team.
 And I was very proud.

-Following this, our team collected a “New Zealander(s) of the Year” Award for services to the community.
+Following this, our team collected a “New Zealander(s) of the Year” Award for services to the community in the 2017/2018 year.
 Seeing the team collect that, was a moment I’ll always be very proud of.

 9. What would you advise to the budding entrepreneurs entering into the market?

 Entrepreneurship is a very hard business.
 And anyone that enters this field is worthy of praise for bravery, and selflessness, just for giving it a go!